Uturuncu: Geologic history and Altiplano–Puna volcanic complex

 The geological history of the region is complex.
-After subduction commenced in the Jurassic, 26 mya ago the breakup of the Farallon Plate into the Cocos Plate and the Nazca Plate was accompanied by an increased subduction rate and the onset of the Andean Orogeny.
-This subduction process at first involved a relatively flat descent of the Nazca Plate until 12 mya ago, after which it steepened.
-The Altiplano–Puna volcanic complex formed beginning 10 mya ago, with a volcanic flare-up occurring during the Miocene.
+After subduction commenced in the Jurassic, the breakup of the Farallon Plate into the Cocos Plate and the Nazca Plate 26 million years ago was accompanied by an increased subduction rate and the onset of the Andean Orogeny.
+This subduction process at first involved a relatively flat descent of the Nazca Plate until 12 Ma, after which it steepened.
+The Altiplano–Puna volcanic complex formed beginning 10 Ma, with a volcanic flare-up occurring during the Miocene.